Kathy Shaidle had a short but ingenious post the other day, headlined "If we're crazy, they made us that way":

 The United States has a fertility rate of around 2.1 â or just over two kids per couple.
 Greece, as I pointed out in America Alone, has one of the lowest fertility rates on the planet - 1.3 children per couple, which places it in the "lowest-low" demographic category from which no society has recovered and, according to the UN, 178th out of 195 countries.
 In practical terms, it means 100 grandparents have 42 grandkids â ie, the family tree is upside down.

-That's the arithmetic that brought Ms Psarianou to his empty ATM: As I said all those years ago, how likely is it that the debts run up by 100 people will be paid off by 42?
+That's the arithmetic that brought Ms Psarianou to her empty ATM: As I said all those years ago, how likely is it that the debts run up by 100 people will be paid off by 42?

 Greek public sector employees are entitled not only to 14 monthly paychecks per annum during their "working" lives, but also 14 monthly retirement checks per annum till death.
 Who's going to be around to pay for that?